 - SSR identification

 Controller in Action

 The first step for the virtual controller that wants to act as DEP would be to be sure he/she is in line with the knowledge requirements highlighted above.

 As this is done, the controller should load the sector file for the airport in which he/she wants to control.
 The sector file can be found on the welcome-site under the quicklinks.

-The second step is to check the latest Handy Sheet, available here, where all the necessary information are summarised in a single document.
+The second step is to check the latest Handy Sheet, where all the necessary information are summarised in a single document.

 In the IVAC's COMM Box the controller has to set his primary frequency in line with GND frequency for that airport.
 In order to do so just type //199.999 where 199.999 stands for the frequency one wants to set up.

 The next step is the setup of the altitude filter.
 As the DEP controller is responsible for departing traffic but not for movement on the ground, the filter should be set up in such a way that he excludes all the traffics that are on the ground as well the ones above its vertical limit.
 In order to do so under the menu "PVD" (top left) select "PVD Options..." the controller will set Primary filter from 100 ft above ground to 2000 ft above TMA upper limit.
 This is for example 1'500 ft to 14'000ft at Zurich.

 Once IVAC is ready, it is time to connect.

 As soon as the controller is online the first priority is to create the TS channel followed by the filing of a correct ATIS.
 Please remember, the Tower is responsible (always) for runway selection so DEP ATIS must in line with TWR.